rui-w36/PowerBI-Portfolio-/README.md

 ---

 ### 2. Public Company 5-Year Financial Analysis (In Progress)
-- **Description:** An ongoing project analyzing five years of financial data of a public company.
-Insights and PowerBI visualizations will be added once completed.
+- **Description:** An project analyzing five years of financial data of a public company.
+The dataset was Power Query using Python before being visualized in PowerBI.

 ---